Photos are mostly from 2004, scanned from 35mm prints. I wrote this on the five-year anniversary in 2014, but I update it every year.

 , also known as the Detroit Public Schools Book Depository, was a slick little Albert Kahn-designed building that squatted next to Michigan Central Station, quite literally in the shadow of that mighty black hulk.
-Being stuck there next to possibly the world's most talked-about and most photographed abandoned building, it naturally gets overlooked a lot...for what it's worth, you could probably hide Jimmy Hoffa there in plain sight.
+Being stuck there next to one of the world's most talked-about and most photographed abandoned buildings, it naturally gets overlooked...for what it's worth, you could probably hide Jimmy Hoffa there in plain sight.

 You may be asking yourself, "If you claim to shun publicity so much, why did you post a Youtube video of yourselves down there?"
 The answer to that, without going into too much detail, is the key to understanding why the group no longer exists, and why I no longer wish to be affiliated with it.
 Unfortunately I don't have the ability to change what actions others have taken (also keep in mind that video was posted in 2007, well before any dead people were involved).

 So even though we consistently tried to avoid all outside